barrebre/goDynaPerfSignature/README.md

 ## Required Parameters
 * **APIToken** - Your Dynatrace API token which has the permission `Access problem and event feed, metrics, and topology`.
 This is not actually required if goDynaPerfSignature is started with a `DT_API_TOKEN`
 * **DTServer** - The Dynatrace Server to point to (FQDN). *Ex*: `haq1234.live.dynatrace.com`.
 This is not actually required if goDynaPerfSignature is started with a `DT_SERVER`
-* **PSMetrics** - A string-keyed map of the metrics you'd like to inspect, with their Optional values included in the map
+* **PSMetrics** - A string-keyed map of the metric names you'd like to inspect, with their Optional values included in the map. *Example: `"PSMetrics":{"builtin:service.response.time:(avg)":{"RelativeThreshold":1.0,"ValidationMethod":"relative"},"builtin:service.errors.total.rate:(avg)":{"StaticThreshold":1.0,"ValidationMethod":"static"}}`*
   * The list of metric IDs can be found from the `Environment API v2` -> `Metrics` -> `GET /metrics/descriptors` API. *Example: `builtin:service.response.time:(avg)`*
     * (Optional) **ValidationMethod** - The type of validation you'd like to perform.
 If no value, the default is the comparison model using the most recent and last deployments.
 The other options are:
       * `relative` - If you are willing to have some amount of degradation, you can provide a RelativeThreshold for leniancy in the comparison